Gentoo¶

 the option it gave me for automatic drive formatting didn’t look reasonable.
 So

 I did the advanced setup myself.
-Here, I selected /dev/sda5
+Here, I selected /dev/sda5 as a physical

 lvm partition for encryption and set a passphrase.
 Then I place root on it as